Agoric/documentation/CONTRIBUTING.md

 Next, your Markdown links should be to the `.md` Markdown files in the Doc repo.
 VuePress processing changes both the `.md` files and links to them to be `.html`.

-Use relative links instead of absolute ones for any links to files or folders in the Documentation repo.
+In general, use relative links instead of absolute ones for any links to files or folders in the Documentation repo.
 Relative links open in the same browser tab when clicked on, absolute links open a new tab.

 However, there's a trick you can use that's easier than writing a complicated relative link.